In recent years, when talking to people about food and eating, it’s become increasingly common to hear: “I’m addicted to sugar.”

 validation and reinforcement for the origins of the problem.”

 Well?
 Are you an addict?
-Let’s take it piece-by-piece.
+Let’s take it bite-by-bite.

 - Is your using (of a substance or action) patterned and repetitive?